SimonVerhoeven/archunit-demo/README.md

 This allows you to "accept" the current state of the issues, which will be stored in plain text files by default.
 And in subsequent runs, only new violations will be reported so one can verify that no new ones are being added.

-For example, if in this demo project one were to uncomment `dataNew` in `LegacyService` and then run the FreezingValidationTest the test would only complain about the new field since we already acknowledged the existing issue. (see for reference [src\test\resources\frozen](src\test\resources\frozen))
+For example, if in this demo project, one were to uncomment `dataNew` in `LegacyService` and then run the FreezingValidationTest the test would only complain about the new field since we already acknowledged the existing issue. (see for reference [src\test\resources\frozen](src\test\resources\frozen))

 The default configuration is done in `src\test\resources\archunit.properties`